 Nottingham Internship Scheme

-The Nottingham Internship Scheme provides a range of work experience opportunities exclusively for our students and graduates.
+The Nottingham Internship Scheme (NIS) provides a range of work experience opportunities exclusively for our students and graduates.

 All of the opportunities are with small to medium-sized enterprises (SMEs), charities or social organisations.
 They take place throughout the year with schemes during spring and summer.